ErHaWeb/klaro_consent_manager/Documentation/Configuration/TypoScriptReference/Constants.rst

     :Default: true
     :Path: plugin.tx_klaroconsentmanager.settings

-    Activate this option if the contextual consent placeholder should be limited to the main content of the content element, without heading and footer.
+    Activate this option if the :ref:`contextual consent
+    <features-contextual-consent>` placeholder should be limited to the main
+    content of the content element, without heading and footer.

 Disable Klaro Consent Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~